Prime Rib Perfection

 Special Equipment

 Trust me when I say you should buy a SCANPAN brand roasting pan for this recipe.
 It’s a roasting pan made in Denmark of pressure-cast aluminum with a ceramic-titanium nonstick finish.
-It is safe, can be used with any utensil, and requires literally zero cleaning other than a spray with a kitchen faucet.
-Nothing in the world sticks to it.
+It is free of forever chemicals and requires almost zero washing, basically just spray with a kitchen faucet and a little soap on a sponge.
+No hard scrubbing, nothing in the world sticks to it.
 Worth every penny!

 Steps